OF HALDEN, V

 I waited till the road was clear, then, as he pulled out, I speeded

 up.
-Shitto had to work damned hard to get past, but eventually he
+Shitto had to work damned hard to get past, but

 went roaring off into the distance at about a hundred, just where I